 Read the dataset within filename (extension/hdu/dir extension) and make sure it is only a single channel.
-Formats like JPEG or TIFF support multiple channels per input, but it may happen that your program only works on a single dataset.
-This function can be a convenient way to make sure that the data that comes into your program is only one channel.
-It is just a very simple wrapper around gal\array\read that checks if there was more than one dataset and aborts with an informative error if there is more than one channel in the dataset.
+This is just a simple wrapper around gal_array_read that checks if there was more than one dataset and aborts with an informative error if there is more than one channel in the dataset.